sweattep/modern_quotes/README.md

 >If you can sell water you can sell anything

 >I don't want to be forgotten, if I'm forgotten, that means I'm comfortable

+>All society is doing is leeching off the ghetto